 Questions and answers about our new Logan Library

-Remodeling and expansion into the space vacated by the city administration may seem to be an easy solution, but there are several difficulties.
-First, the existing City Hall building was originally comprised of several old buildings that have been connected and remodeled a few times over the last 70 or 80 years.
-Prior to the current City Hall it was the Sears Store.
+Remodeling the existing building may seem to be an easy solution, but there are several difficulties.
+First, the existing building was originally comprised of several old buildings that have been connected and remodeled a few times over the last 70 or 80 years.
 There are many problems with the overall building that would need to be resolved.
 These include roof leaks, window replacement, mechanical and electrical system problems and numerous finish and repair items.

 Second, in order to do such an extensive remodel while keeping the library in service, it would require several phases and would not only be a severe disruption to the use of the library, cause problems with dust and noise but would add to the construction costs.

-Fourth, to function properly, a library needs large open spaces with good visibility.
-The existing building is divided into many small rooms, so the building would essentially need to be gutted, again adding to the costs
+Third, to function properly, a library needs large open spaces with good visibility.
+The existing building is divided into many small rooms, so the building would essentially need to be gutted, again adding to the costs.

-So while it seems that renovation and expansion would be considerably less expensive than building new space, in fact, after researching the current City Hall and Library space, we've discovered this is not the case.
-The cost could be more than 80% of what a new building would cost and after spending that amount of money it is still an old building.
+So while it seems that renovation and expansion would be considerably less expensive than building new space, in fact, this is not the case.

 Libraries are busier than ever.
-More books and materials are being borrowed, our computers are in constant use, there isn't enough space for story times or for the children and teenagers who swarm in the library after school.
+Books and materials continue to be borrowed at a brisk pace, our computers are in constant use, there isn't enough space for story times or for the children and teenagers who swarm in the library after school.
 More than 45% of our residents use the library currently at least once a month and another 32% use it one to four times per year.
-These are the people who physically walk though our doors.
+These are the people who physically walk through our doors.
 Did you know that nearly one million people entered our library “virtually” or electronically this past year?